 Hackensack Meridian Health: Real-Time Energy Monitoring Saves $400,000 Annually

-As part of Hackensack Meridian Health Hackensack University Medical Center’s efforts to reduce energy consumption at least 20 percent, plant operations is improving energy use in its district cooling and heating system.
+Plant operations teams at Hackensack Meridian Health's Hackensack University Medical Center improved energy use in its district cooling and heating system in an effort to reduce energy consumption by at least 20 percent.
 The central district cooling system is made up of four central chilled water plants, which provide 8,400 tons of cooling to multiple critical facilities.
 The multi‐fuel central utility plant consists of electric centrifugal chillers and a 1,600‐ton steam turbine.
 The 3,000‐hp central boiler plant generates a maximum of approximately 51,000 pounds per hour of steam for the medical center’s facilities.

 With other efficiencies planned for the future, including equipment and optimization upgrades to the boiler plant, the Plant Operations Department still wanted to look into additional steps to reduce Hackensack University Medical Center’s central utility plant operating costs.